New Jersey Roads - NJ 94

 Columbia Bridge signs dating back quite a long way.
 The first is the only NJ abbreviation I've ever seen in an Interstate shield - and the only state abbreviation at all, for that matter, except for the one at the other end.
 The second is notable in that between the arrows, the sign condition, and the destinations, it's obvious this sign matches the infamous US 611 shield (be patient, it's coming) in age.
 Yup, US 611 crossed the Columbia, went up what is now NJ 94 NB, and took current I-80 WB back into Pennsylvania, as an eastern shore bypass of the western shore two-lane.
 That explains Stroudsburg and Scranton, though those should have PA next to them.
 Blairstown and Newton are the NJ 94 destinations.

-This I-80 shield is for NJ 94 traffic; the US 46 WB ramp that ends that highway is coming in from the right.
+This I-80 shield is for NJ 94 traffic; the US 46 WB ramp to 94 and I-80 EB is coming in from the right.
 With no driveways and suddenly more than one lane, traffic may think it just entered I-80 by accident?

 Why have two posts unless you're gonna use them both?

 Those are mighty fine assemblies in Newton Square, but tis no TO ye be seeking, tis a NORTH, since NJ 94 does come this way (actually, it comes ¾ of the way around the square).
+And tis no 2-digit shield ye be seeking, neither.
+Yarr.
 After this, the two routes are together for a short distance:

 As soon as they meet in Newton, NJ 94 and US 206 share this 1920's state highway sign.
 CR 519 also lurks here.

 US 206/NJ 94 NB prepare to break up.
-Another of these signs on I believe NJ 15 actually has all of these routes in New York shields.
-They all exist in New York, but only two of them exist in New Jersey.
+These routes all exist in New York, but only two of them exist in New Jersey.
 One of these routes just doesn't belong... can you tell which route is not like the others by the time I finish this caption?

 You can't junction a road you're already on, or in this case a pair of roads.
 JCT in this case is shorthand for "be prepared to pick one or the other."
 If you're headed toward McAfee, though, you may not know which to pick if you're a literalist and care about spelling.